 - Bruce Frank Field [Adopted by Le Sueur Family Dental]

 - Cedar Ridge Trail Park [Adopted by St. Anne’s School]

 - Jo Eagle Anderson Park: [Adopted by Le Sueur Lions]

 - Le Sueur Dog Park: [Adopted by the Friends of the Le Sueur Dog Park]

 - Mothers Louise Park [Adopted by Mary Sasse’s Buds]

-- Pierre Le Sueur (Fountain) Park [Adopted by City of Le Sueur Staff]
+- Pierre Le Sueur (Fountain) Park [Adopted by the Rotary Club of Le Sueur]

 - River Park [Adopted by The River Dawgs]